pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

         if args.save_model:
             # use a barrier to make sure training is done on all ranks
             dist.barrier()
-            # state_dict for FSDP model is only available on Nightlies for now
             states = model.state_dict()
             if rank == 0:
                 torch.save(states, "mnist_cnn.pt")